 About our courses

-The University offers over 200 degree courses made up of Single Honours degrees, which involve studying one main subject, and Joint Honours degrees, which allow you to study two subjects alongside one another.
+The University offers a wide range of degree courses made up of single honours degrees, which involve studying one main subject, and joint honours degrees, which allow you to study two subjects alongside one another.

 Our courses have a modular structure made up of mandatory and optional units chosen from within your subject area.
 You may also be able to take one or more units in a different subject enabling you to explore your interests in other areas of study.